 Nationally, the average cost for concrete resurfacing is $3 – $10 per square foot, depending on the condition of the original concrete and local labor costs.
 For smaller projects, some contractors charge a flat fee of at least $500 – $1,000.
 The new concrete must also be sealed, which costs $20 – $80 per gallon.

-From driveways to walkways to patios, most homes have concrete laid in either the front or back yards.
-Over time, concrete can crack, weeds may start to grow and surfaces may sink.
+From concrete driveways to walkways to patios, most homes have concrete laid in either the front or back yards.
+They may have concrete floors in the basement or a concrete garage floor.
+Over time, concrete can crack, weeds may start to grow, and surfaces may sink.
 When poured, the concrete may have been beautiful, but over time, it can start to look unsightly.
+This is a home improvement project that can make a huge difference.
 Resurfacing concrete involves cleaning and repairing it, then overlaying it with a new surface.

 Some concrete specialists, such as Level Best Concrete Solutions in Crown Point, Indiana, specialize in a concrete-leveling process called “mudjacking.”
 Polyurethane foam is pumped through a concrete slab that has sunk or shifted to support and lift the slab until it’s even again.
 Then, the concrete can be resurfaced to appear like new.

 While it may seem appealing to tackle DIY resurfacing, the reality is that this is not an easy job to take on yourself.
 While you may be able to do some prep or pressure washing to help save costs, the actual repair and resealing is a job for a pro.
 Many homeowners can tell you that hauling around 40-pound bags of concrete is not a fun weekend project.
 If you want long-lasting results, and lots of design options with resurfaced concrete, contact a local concrete company for an estimate.